carbon-design-system/carbon/docs/guides/support.md

 Ongoing support for the latest version Carbon and the previous version (which will be prioritized in that order)

-Whether you are new or a seasoned veteran, being a maintainer of the Carbon Design System can be overwhelming and can often lead to feelings of imposter syndrome.
 Whether you are triaging new issues in GitHub or responding to Slack threads in our support channels, here are some responses that can help get the conversation started in case you get stuck.

 - “Could you share more about what you’ve already tried?”
 - “Can you share more about your usecase?”